 - Start eating fiber slowly and increase your intake slowly.
 If you feel gas or bloating, lower the dose until you tolerate it.

 - Accompany it with plenty of water to improve its action in the intestines and balance hormones.

 - Most gluten-free products are very low in fiber.
 If you're on a gluten-free diet, stock up on fiber with beans and vegetables.

 - A doctor or nutritionist can help you shape a high-fiber diet that suits your needs.

 Foods to eat fiber in a balanced way

 - Grains: wheat germ, bran, whole wheat bread and bread products, oat bran, rice bran, brown rice, barley.

-- Legumes: kidney beans, navy beans, pinto beans, black beans, lima beans, lentils, chickpeas.
+- Legumes: beans, white beans, pinto beans, black beans, fava beans, lentils, chickpeas.

-- Vegetables: cauliflower, broccoli, celery, potatoes, peas, beans, carrots, asparagus, artichokes, cucumbers, squash, parsley, Brussels sprouts.
+- Vegetables: cauliflower, broccoli, celery, potatoes, peas, beans, carrots, asparagus, artichokes, cucumbers, pumpkin, parsley, Brussels sprouts.

-- Fruits: apples, oranges, grapefruit, blackberries, tomatoes, dates, raisins.
+- Fruits: apples, oranges, grapefruits, blackberries, tomatoes, dates, raisins.

 - Foods with probiotics: yogurt, kefir, combucha, sauerkraut, kimchi and raw cheese.
-You can also take a supplement to get the really effective amounts to work for you.
+You can also take a supplement to get the amounts that are really effective to work for you.